 After extending a conditional offer of employment, as defined in Section II of this Guidance, an employer may make the same inquiries into, and statements about, an applicant’s criminal history as before the FCA became effective.
 An employer may:

-• Run a background check itself or, after giving the applicant notice and getting her or his permission, use a consumer reporting agency to do so;13 and
+• Run a background check itself or, after giving the applicant notice and getting her or his permission, use a consumer reporting agency to do so;16 and

 • Once an employer knows about an applicant’s conviction, ask her or him about the circumstances that led to it and begin to gather information relevant to every Article 23-A factor.

-Employers must never inquire about or act on non-conviction information, however or ACDs that have not been revoked.
+However, employers must never inquire about or act on non-conviction information, however or ACDs that have not been revoked.
 To guard against soliciting or considering non-conviction information, employers may frame inquiries by using the following language after a conditional offer is made:

 Have you ever been convicted of a misdemeanor or felony?
 Answer “NO” if you received an adjournment in contemplation of dismissal (“ACD”) or if your conviction: (a) was sealed, expunged, or reversed on appeal; (b) was for a violation, infraction, or other petty offense such as “disorderly conduct;” (c) resulted in a youthful offender or juvenile delinquency finding; or (d) if you withdrew your plea after completing a court program and were not convicted of a misdemeanor or felony.

 If an employer hires an applicant after learning about her or his conviction history, the FCA does not require it to do anything more.
 An employer that wants to withdraw its conditional offer of employment, however, must first consider the Article 23-A factors.
 If, after doing so, an employer still wants to withdraw its conditional offer, it must follow the Fair Chance Process.